 Awesome: EC Comics

-- Judge Charles F. Murphy — then the acting head of the Comics Code Authority and widely considered a perfect example of arbitrary Executive Meddling — told Al Feldstein that the CCA wanted EC Comics to change the reveal in the story "Judgment Day"note before Incredible Science Fiction #33 ran.
-Feldstein noted that changing the astronaut's ethnicity ruined the entire point of the story (and that they had run the same story before with no objections).
-When the CCA refused to budge despite having no authority to make such a request (nothing about the comic broke any rule listed in the Code), Feldstein went back to William Gaines and told him about the meeting.
+- Judge Charles F. Murphy—then the acting head of the Comics Code Authority and widely considered a perfect example of arbitrary Executive Meddling—told Al Feldstein that the CCA wanted EC Comics to change the reveal in the story "Judgment Day"note before Incredible Science Fiction #33 ran.
+Feldstein said changing the astronaut's ethnicity ruined the entire point of the story, then pointed out how EC had run the same story before with no objections.
+When the CCA refused to budge despite having no authority to make such a request (nothing about the comic or its ending broke any rule listed in the Code), Feldstein went back to William Gaines and told him about the meeting.

-- In "The Thing from the Grave", protagonist Jim comes back from the dead to save Laura from his murderer, all on the whim of a promise he made her.
-He then gives the murderer a fitting punishment: Jim re-buries himself and makes sure the murderer's buried next to him.
+- In "The Thing from the Grave", protagonist Jim comes back from the dead to save his lover Laura from his murderer, all on the whim of a promise he had made to her.
+He then gives the murderer a fitting punishment: Jim re-buries himself and makes sure the murderer is buried next to him.

 This page has not been indexed.
 Please choose a satisfying and delicious index page to put it on.